Skip to content

 Timeline

 Most people start to notice changes in two to six weeks.
 Sleep, appetite, and energy often shift before mood does.
 Full effects often take eight to twelve weeks.
-The first medication tried is not always the right one.
+The first medication tried isn't always the right one.
 About one in three people reach full remission on the first antidepressant tried, and roughly half show a meaningful response.
 With sequential adjustments across up to four steps, cumulative remission rises further, though reanalyses with stricter outcome criteria report lower rates than the original report (Pigott, 2010).
 The number tried matters less than the willingness to keep adjusting.

 Common side effects